🆔 Agent Identity¶

 Your agent's permanent identity

-This DID:
+This identity:

 - ✅ Proves identity — Cryptographically signed, unforgeable